At Tomorrowland Speedway, kids and kids at heart can play out their car racing fantasies on the Magic Kingdom’s legendary racetrack.

 - Tomorrowland Speedway was termed “Grand Prix Raceway” from opening day until 1996, when it was afforded the current name.
 Because of a sponsorship agreement between Disney and the Indianapolis Motor Speedway, the attraction was rechristened “Tomorrowland Indy Speedway” from 1999 to 2008, when the sponsorship culminated.

-- Tomorrowland Speedway was sponsored by Goodyear from opening day until 1999 and by the Indianapolis Motor Speedway from 1999 until 2008.
+- Goodyear sponsored the Tomorrowland Speedway from opening day until 1999.
+Then the Indianapolis Motor Speedway sponsored the ride from 1999 until 2008.
 The attraction does not have a sponsor currently.
 The press box-like structure that hangs over the loading area was formerly a lounge for Goodyear executives.

-- Tomorrowland Speedway’s track was considerably shortened in 1987 to allow for the construction of “Mickey’s Birthdayland,” which was later called “Mickey’s Starland” from 1989-1995, “Mickey’s Toyland” during the winter of 1995, and “Mickey’s Toontown Fair” from 1996-2011.
+- Tomorrowland Speedway’s track was considerably shortened in 1987 to allow for the construction of “Mickey’s Birthdayland,” which later turned into “Mickey’s Starland” from 1989-1995, “Mickey’s Toyland” during the winter of 1995, and “Mickey’s Toontown Fair” from 1996-2011.
 The area was a major component of the recent Fantasyland expansion.

 - Though riders on Tomorrowland Speedway move their vehicles with a gas pedal, the cars themselves remain on a guided track.
 For the first decade of Disneyland’s operation, 1955-1965, Autopia’s cars were not attached to a submerged rail, and drivers could maneuver all over the course.
-This freedom damaged the cars and led to the implementation of the guide rail, which was duplicated for Tomorrowland Speedway.
+This freedom damaged the cars and led to the implementation of the guide rail, which Tomorrowland Speedway also implements.

-A Hidden Mickey can be found as dots on the Racetrack map in the Lightning Lane queue.
+Look for a Hidden Mickey in the dots on the Racetrack map in the Lightning Lane queue.

 Sponsored Ad: Learn more about Hidden Mickey details and location throughout Walt Disney World in A Field Guide to Walt Disney World’s Best Kept Secrets .